(Updated November 2020)

-During his six seasons at Clemson, Smith recruited and coached three of the Tigers’ top players in two-time All-ACC selection Jaron Blossomgame, 2014 ACC Defensive player of the Year K.J.
+During his seven seasons at Clemson, Smith recruited and coached three of the Tigers’ top players in two-time All-ACC selection Jaron Blossomgame, 2014 ACC Defensive Player of the Year K.J.
 McDaniels and Donte Grantham, who led Clemson to a 16-3 record to begin the 2017-18 season before suffering a season-ending knee injury.

 During his seven seasons at Clemson, Smith helped lead the Tigers to five postseason appearances including the Sweet 16 of the 2018 NCAA Tournament and the Semifinals of the 2014 NIT.
 The Tigers won 25 games in 2018, 23 in 2014 and won at least 10 ACC games in 2014, 2016 and 2018.
 Clemson finished tied for third in the ACC standings during the 2018 season when they defeated four nationally ranked teams including Auburn (by an 84-53 margin) to advance to the Sweet 16 of the NCAA Tournament for only the fourth time in school history.